jaeyeong-sso/sales-temperature-v3-impala-udaf/README.md

 Represent day of month as 32bit variable "day_bit_mask" of AvgSalesVolumeStruct. </br>
 (e.g) 0b101000...  means 1st and 3rd day. </br>
-: In case target bit(corresponding a day) is not set with '1'-value,</br>
-set the bit as 1 and then increase "count" of AvgSalesVolumeStruct.</br>
+: In case target bit(corresponding a day) is not set with '1'-value, set the bit as 1 and then increase "count" of AvgSalesVolumeStruct .</br>
-: If not ignore iteration.</br>
+: If not, ignore "count" value computing step in iteration.</br>
 (Note)."sum" of AvgSalesVolumeStruct might be added always.</br>